Unusual Plant Care Tips and Tricks: Embrace the Weird and Wacky!

 4. Banana Peels

 Don't throw away those banana peels!
-They can be used as a nutrient-rich fertiliser.
+They can be used as a nutrient-rich fertilizer.
 Simply bury the peels near the base of your plants, and they will slowly release potassium, phosphorus, and other essential minerals as they decompose.

 5. Seaweed